lubiah/kudadamold/src/routes/blog/_blog/instances-codemirror-in-file/index.md

 description: How to create many instances of CodeMirror with a simple function
 category: Programming
 image: https://upload.wikimedia.org/wikipedia/commons/thumb/8/89/Baboon.svg/1200px-Baboon.svg.png
+excerpt: The default configuration for codemirror is somehow complicated, learn how you can simplify it.
 keywords:
   - codemirror
   - multiple instances of codemirror